NOTbobs/GLOM/README.md

  - Parameters should be shaped [desired_embedding_size, kerelwidth * kernelheight * previous_layer_embedding_size]
  - Returns matrix shaped [number of segments, embedding_size]
 ### trace_convolution(interested_embedding,ind,starting_layer,total_layers):
- - generates indices at the level of the original image representing a stride or embedding that you are interested in
+ - generates indices at the level of the original image representing a stride or embedding that you are interested in.

+### Notes:
+- Clustering of intermediate layers embeddings using DBSCAN is sufficient to allow segmentation of face with background without requiring any training.

 TODO:
 - [ ] Top-Down activation.
 - [X] Clustering of top layer embeddings